 A Taste of Volcano Wines

-Volcano Winery (www.volcanowinery.com; 808/967-7772) has been a unique pit stop for visitors since 1993, when it began selling traditional grape wines, honey wines, and grape wines blended with tropical fruits in a location near Hawaii Volcanoes National Park.
-Del and Marie Bothof have owned the winery since 1999, planting Pinot Noir and Cayuga White grapes in 2000 and expanding into tea—a much better option, as recent awards show—in 2006.
-Wine tastings, for ages 21 and up, are $7 to $10; there’s also a picnic area under cork and koa trees.
-The tasting room and store, 35 Pii Mauna Dr. in Volcano (just off Hwy.
-11 near the 30-mile marker), are open 10am to 5:30pm daily.
+Volcano Winery (808/967-7772) has been a unique pit stop for visitors since 1993, when it began selling traditional grape wines, honey wines, and grape wines blended with tropical fruits in a location near Hawaii Volcanoes National Park.
+The owners have since planted pinot noir and cayuga white grapes and expanded into tea.
+Wine tastings, for ages 21 and up, are available.
+There’s a picnic area under cork and koa trees.
+The tasting room and store are located at 35 Pii Mauna Dr. in Volcano (just off Hwy.
+11 near the 30-mile marker).

 Driving from Kailua-Kona to Hawaii Volcanoes National Park, it’s good to know about two places in Naalehu for a quick pick-me-up.
-The Punaluu Bake Shop (www.bakeshophawaii.com; 866/366-3501 or 808/929-7343) is the busier tourist attraction, famed for its multihued varieties of sweet Portuguese bread now seen in stores across the islands; clean restrooms, a deli counter, and gift shop are also part of the appeal.
-It’s open daily from 9am¬to 5pm.
-Across the highway, off a small lane, lies Hana Hou Restaurant (www.hanahourestaurant.com; 808/929-9717), which boasts a bakery counter with equally tempting sweets (try the macnut pie or passionfruit bar) and a retro dining room serving simple but fresh and filling plate lunches ($13–$17), burgers, sandwiches, and quesadillas; it’s open Sunday through Thurs 8am to 7pm, Friday and Saturday until 8pm.
+The Punaluu Bake Shop (866/366-3501) is the busier tourist attraction, famed for its multihued varieties of sweet Portuguese bread now seen in stores across the islands; clean restrooms, a deli counter, and gift shop are also part of the appeal.
+Across the highway, off a small lane, lies Hana Hou Restaurant (808/929-9717), which boasts a bakery counter with equally tempting sweets (try the macnut pie or passionfruit bar) and a retro dining room serving simple but fresh and filling plate lunches, burgers, sandwiches, and quesadillas.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.